-Field Expeditions is a global conservation program that brings educators and scientists together at conservation hotspots in Africa, Asia, and the Americas.
-Graduate-credit workshops include "Namibia: Great Cat Conservation," "Thailand: Conservation and Buddhism," and "Mongolia: Steppe Ecology and Conservation."
+Earth Expeditions is a global program that brings educators, community leaders, scientists, and others together at vital field hotspots in Africa, Asia, Australia, and the Americas.
+Graduate-credit workshops include "Namibia: Great Cat Conservation," "Thailand: Conservation and Buddhism," and "Mongolia: Steppe Ecology and Civic Media."

 iDiscovery, is a partnership between Project Dragonfly and Ohio's Project Discovery. iDiscovery facilitates teacher learning communities via an advanced web platform, and provides graduate-credit courses from Miami University to more than 1,200 educators a year.

 Project Dragonfly began with NSF funding in 1994 with the first national magazine to feature the discoveries of young investigators.
 Dragonfly magazine led to the creation of DragonflyTV, a national PBS television series produced by TPT public television.
 The Emmy-Award winning DragonflyTV brings a "real kids, real science" approach to a national television audience.
 DragonflyTV in turn created another Emmy-Award winning PBS television series, SciGirls.